pariajm/joint-disfluency-detector-and-parser/README.md

 $ python3 src/train_parser.py --config results/config.json --eval-path results/eval.txt >results/out_and_error.txt
 ```

-## Reproducing Experiments
+### Reproducing Experiments
 The code used for our NAACL 2019 paper is tagged `naacl2019` in git.
-The version of the code currently in this repository includes new features (e.g. BERT support and self-training),
+The version of the code currently in this repository includes new features (e.g. BERT support and self-training).

 ### Citation
 If you use this model, please cite the following papers: